bakkenbaeck/Formulaic/README.md

 We recommend using a view controller with a collection view or table view.

 Your view controller should have a `FormDataSource` instance, with an array of `FormItem`s defining each field.
 Those can be a label, a text field or a button for now.
-We might expand it at some point to support more types and maybe combine them.

 ```swift
 import Formulaic